Everything You Need to Know About Primary & Noncontributory Endorsements

 team meeting in conference room

-The language of insurance policies can be quite tricky—especially as additional parties become involved through business operations or projects.
+The language of insurance policies can be quite tricky—especially as additional parties become involved in business operations or projects.

-When multiple parties are included under a policy as additional insureds, it can be particularly challenging to discern who is required to contribute to a claim first, and to what degree.
+When multiple parties are included under a policy as additional insureds, it can be challenging to know who should contribute to a claim first, and to what degree.

 These endorsements not only define the designated order and requirements of parties responding to a claim, but fundamentally protect businesses in the event of liability.